rolandjlevy/js-sliders-game/notes.md

 🔥 [GAME] Play this Awesome Sliders Game!! 🔥

-# 👉 Sliders Game 👈
+# 👉 Sliders 👈

 Hey everyone!
-This Sliders brain-teaser game took me about 6 days to code from scratch.
-It's really simple and fun to play - I challenge you to beat the highest score in the Leader Board 😄
+This Sliders brain-teaser game took me a week to code from scratch.
+It's really simple and fun to play - I challenge you to beat the highest score from the Leader Board 😄

 ### Features 💡
 - Leader board scores saved on the back-end with Firebase